jgerchen/qtl_mapping/README.md

 bioRxiv 2024.12.11.627930; doi: https://doi.org/10.1101/2024.12.11.627930

+- File crosses_table.xlsx contains information on all four crosses, with phenotypes and Biosample accession
-- folder rqtl contains R scripts and data used for QTL analyses
+- Folder rqtl contains R scripts and data used for QTL analyses
-- folder snakemake_workflow contains a Snakemake workflow used to generate linkage maps and rqtl input
+- Folder snakemake_workflow contains a Snakemake workflow used to generate linkage maps and rqtl input